isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 ![](/images/NJC_Photo_Comp.jpg)

-Congratulations to Amanda Wong from Secondary 4D1.
+Congratulations to Amanda Wong from Secondary 4D1.&nbsp;

-She won the Third Prize in the Landscape Category of the 2011 NJC Nature Photography Competition.
+She won the Third Prize in the Landscape Category of the 2011 NJC Nature Photography Competition.&nbsp;

 ### Mobile Animation Challenge 2010

-Theme: 'Your Singapore: the Unique Experience'
+Theme: 'Your Singapore: the Unique Experience'&nbsp;

 *   To view the work of the finalists from Team 4: Lee Jia Yi Clair(1.3), Than Huey Yee Amanda(1.3) and Loh Yuan Qi Michelle(1.6)